 Michael Erlhoff was founding dean and professor for design theory and history at the Köln International School of Design, Technical University Cologne, guest professor and lecturer at many universities (e.g. Hangzhou, Shanghai, Hong Kong, Sydney, Tokyo, Fukuoka, New York).
 He is co-founder of the St. Moritz Design Summit, Switzerland, founder and president of the Raymond Loewy Foundation.
 He is an author and design consultant.
 Since 2016 he has been an honorary professor at the University of the Arts, Braunschweig/Germany.
-He lives in Cologne
+He lives in Cologne.

 Jesko Fezer, designer and author, is professor for experimental design at the Hochschule für Bildende Künste Hamburg.
 He carries out architectural projects in co-operation with ifau, is co-founder of the bookstore Pro qm, and is part of the exhibition design studio Kooperative für Darstellungspolitik.
 He is co-editor of the publication series “Studienhefte für problemorientiertes Design” and of “Bauwelt Fundamente”, member of the Hamburger Kunstkommission and of the DGTF-board.
 His research interests vary from designmethodology to the politics of design.
 Latest publication: “Public Design Support 2011–2016”, Berlin 2016

+Martin Gessmann’s career is double-tracked.
+He graduated in philosophy, German and French literature from Eberhard-Karls-University in Tübingen.
+From the mid-1990s onwards, he was an assistant professor at the Ruprecht-Karls-Universität Heidelberg, where he also got his first appointment as a professor in 2010.
+In 2011, he moved to HfG Offenbach am Main.
+Gessmann’s fields of work are cultural studies and philosophy of technology as well as aesthetics.
 He is working in the design department.
 Another line of business in Gessmann’s career is journalism, mostly television, where he spent a total of 15 years until 1997.
 Gessmann is still busy as a co-editor of a philosophical journal and as an interview partner on cultural topics, not only about design, but also politics and soccer.
 Cooperations with technical and scientific disciplines also led to the publication of science books, most recently with the Heidelberg neurobiologist and Leibniz prize-winner Hannah Monyer on the topic of memory.

 Tanja Godlewsky graduated in design from the Köln International School of Design (KISD).
 Taking on board the school’s interdisciplinary approach to design education, she has consistently pursued a multi-facetted design career, including graphic design, multi-media production (from styling, set design, casting, location scouting to final production for photo, film, and video projects), and PR for several record labels.
 In 2000, she set up her own design agency and has since won several design awards.
 In addition to gender issues in design, her work is focused on the interfaces of design and music.
 Since 2006, Tanja has also been a teacher and visiting professor.

+Matthias Görlich is a communication designer, teacher and researcher.
+In 2000, he set up his design studio as a platform for critical research, education, and design development.
+He worked on numerous international projects and consultancies including commissions by the United Nations, Haus der Kulturen der Welt Berlin, Städelmuseum, Schirn-Kunsthalle and Weltkulturen Museum, Frankurt among others.
 He is co-editor of the “Civic City Cahiers” (with Jesko Fezer), “Studienhefte Problemorientiertes Design” (with Jesko Fezer & Oliver Gemballa) and “Vergessene Schulen” (with Philipp Misselwitz and Nina Gribat).
 Matthias Görlich taught at various universities such as University Stuttgart, Städelschule Frankfurt, Hochschule für Gestaltung Karlsruhe and University for the Arts Zurich.
 Since this year, he is a regular professor for Information Design at Burg Giebichenstein University of Art and Design Halle.

 Anke Haarmann is a philosopher, visual artist and professor of design theory and design research at the design department of the University of Applied Sciences in Hamburg, Germany, where she also heads the new center for design research.
 She has published extensively on the subject of artistic research.
 In her artistic practice, she has realized numerous participatory projects and worked in the context of art in the public interest.
 Haarmann studied philosophy and fine arts in Hamburg and Berlin, participated in the postgraduate program at the JvEyck Academy for Art, Design and Theory in Maastricht, and received her PhD in philosophy from the University of Potsdam.
 Publications are: “Zu einer Kritischen Theorie des Social Design” (On a Critical Theory of Social Design) in: “Philosophy and Design” ed. by J-C. Dissel, Bielefeld, 2016.
 “Besetzerkulturen” (Squatters Culture) in: “Design Cultures” ed. by Y. Milev, Munich, 2013.
 Relevant art works are “Tamatebako”, Kyoto, 2013, “Keimzelle” a participatory project, Hamburg, 2011-2015 “The Waste Project”, 2017.

+Jacqueline Hen (1989) is a designer and researcher.
+During her studies at University of the Arts Berlin and Art Center Collage of Design Pasadena, she specialized in Visual Communication, Spatial- and Experience design.
+Her work investigates possibilities of social transformation through communication and participation in the intersection of physical and virtual habitats.
 Currently she is working as an academic-artistic-assistant at the Academy of Media Arts Cologne, exMedia department.
 From 2014 to 2017 she assisted Studio Tomas Saraceno on the research on spiderwebs and the exploration of new sustainable ways of inhabiting.
 She worked as a research assistant at Fraunhofer Center for Responsible Research and Innovation Berlin (2014-2016) concerned with Technology Transfer Research, Process Design, Transformative Methods and the development of interactive holographic interfaces.

 Bianca has been working at the Berlin UdK/Design Research Lab on civic design projects, with emphasis on participatory design and the conceptualization of socially oriented Living Labs.
 In her research, she experiments with the role of design and design’s agencies at the intersection of bottom up processes, public institutions and formalized politics.